Last Updated on March 21, 2021 by Julia Wilson

 - Injury (scratch).

-- Entropion is a condition in which the eyelids fold inwards, this causes the eyelashes to rub against the eye, which causes irritation.
+- Entropion is a condition in which the eyelids fold inwards, this causes the eyelashes to rub against the eye, which irritates the sensitive eye.
 Persians and Exotics are particularly at risk of this.

 - Eye tumours.

 - Keratoconjunctivitis sicca (KCS/dry eye) – This is an inflammation of both the cornea and the conjunctiva and sicca means dry.
 This is caused by a lack of tears reaching the surface of the eyes which is caused by trauma, inflammation of the conjunctival glands and ducts, scarring etc.